micronDLA/SDK/README.md

 The expected bandwidth is calculated as the ratio between data transferred and expected execution time. data transferred is calculated during compilation.
 It just counts how many words are send and received between HMC and the accelerator.
 (This is not between HMC and pcie.)
 Expected execution time is also calculated in during compilation.
 It uses the number of operations, accelerator frequency and number of MACs used to get the expected execution time assuming running at peak performance.
+Measured time is measured between start and end of hardware accelerator execution.
 Measured bandwidth just uses the measured time instead of expected time in the bandwidth calculation.
 Eff Measured is the ratio between expected time and measured time.

 Then the output is rearranged back to the original data arrangement.